o-t-w/atomize/readme.md

 It sets `box-sizing` to `border-box` for all elements rather than the browser default of `content-box`.

-It also makes working with REM units easier.
+`base.scss` also makes working with REM units easier.

 Pixel values are generally more intuitive than relative sizes (em's and rem's).
 However, rem values should be used to size text in order to cater for users who want to enlarge the size of text using there browser settings.
 Understanding the pixel value of these relative sizes is made obvious.